giuseppesanseverino/ROOTS/README.md

 1. Search engines (e.g. Google Scholar) rely on predefined sections like titles, keywords, and authors, thus limiting depth and missing contextual cues.
 2. Example-based tools (e.g. NotebookLM) require the user to already possess a representative paper, which beginners usually don’t have.

-In short, current systems either expect too much from beginner users and the output might be overwelming.
+In short, current systems either expect too much from beginner users and the output might be overwhelming.

 ### Our Solution: ROOTS